maayaikeda/newyork_crime/README.md

 ![figure8](/images/Figure8.png)

+In this figure, the dotted line marks a Arrest Representation Factor = 1 , and the x-axis shows the percentage of White people in each county.
 The higher the percentage of white people in the county, the higher the representation factor is for black people.
-In this figure, the dotted line marks a 1:1 Arrest Representation Factor, and the x-axis shows the percentage of White people in each county.
+Hispanic people seem somewhat over-represented, but not by much.
+Asian people seem somewhat under-represented, White people seem to move closer to 1 as the percentage of White people in each county approaches 100%, but as that benchmark is reached the Representation Factor for Black arrestees gets higher and higher.

 ![figure9](/images/Figure9.png)

-This is a summary plot for the figure above:
+This is a summary plot for the figure above, showing the mean representation factor for each race in counties with White majority (White >0.5) vs. White minority (White <0.5).

 ![figure10](/images/Figure10.png)

-This figure condenses the Representation Factors for each racial group based upon White majority (White >0.5) or White minority (White <0.5).
-Hispanic people seem somewhat over-represented, but not by much.
-Asian people seem somewhat under-represented, White people seem to move closer to 1 as the percentage of White people in each county approaches 100%, but as that benchmark is reached the Representation Factor for Black arrestees gets higher and higher.
+When the counties are grouped by the percentage of black population (using 10% as a cutoff), it is clear that representation factor for black people is lower/closer to one when there are more than 10% of black people in the counthy.

 ![figure11](/images/Figure11.png)

-This figure illustrates the Arrest Representation Factor for each racial group based upon whether the population of the counties have fewer than 10% Black population or greater than 10% Black population.
+These two figure shows that the less white people/the more black people in the community, the less black people get arrested/population.

+To see if these racial disparities continue up through the justice system, I looked to see if there's a difference in the percentages of presion sentences among the arrestees of different races.

+This plot shows that Black and Hispanic arrestees much more likely to receive prison sentences than other races.

 ![figure12](/images/Figure12.png)

 ![figure12_2](/images/Figure12_2.png)

-These racial disparities continue up through the justice system, with Black and Hispanic arrestees much more likely to receive prison sentences.
+When plotted against the percentage of white demographic, it is clear that black and hispanic arrestees are sentenced prison at a higher rate than other races in counties with higher percentaage of white residents.

 ![figure13](/images/Figure13.png)